 • MATH TUTORIAL CENTER (S-43) has FREE DROP-IN TUTORING for MATH 11.
 Go to the Math 10 & 11 table to see if there are tutors for Math 11.

-Math 11 tutors are often in short supply.
-Ask the staff at the desk when there are Math 11 tutors available; you can ask the names of the Math 11 tutors so you know who you are looking for.
+Math 11 tutors may be in short supply during some quarters.
+Ask the staff at the desk if/when there are Math 11 tutors available; you can ask the names of Math 11 tutors so you know to look for.

-- Precalculus tutors can help with chapters 1, 2, and 5 - Statistics tutors can help with chapters 8 and 9. - FREE ONLINE TUTORING from SMARTTHINKING.COM available in MyPortal Amount of online tutoring may be limited per student during the quarter. - SEE INSTRUCTOR DURING OFFICE HOURS Ask questions about material you need help with. - FIND A STUDY PARTNER OR FORM A STUDY GROUP.
+- Precalculus tutors can help with chapters 1, 2, and 5 - Statistics tutors can help with chapters 8 and 9. - FREE ONLINE TUTORING from SMARTTHINKING.COM available in MyPortal Amount of online tutoring may be limited per student during the quarter.
+It may be a good idea to save the online tutoring as resource for topics for which there may not be strong tutorial assistance available in the on campus tutoring in S43.

+• SEE INSTRUCTOR DURING OFFICE HOURS